rajdataengineer55-lang/trustlyads/DOCUMENTATION.md

 This is the central hub for all offer-related data.

-- **Data Fetching:** The context uses a `fetchOffers()` function to get the complete list of offers and their review subcollections from Firestore.
+- **Data Fetching:** The context uses a `fetchOffers()` function to get the complete list of offers from Firestore.
 This function is called when the provider mounts and can be called again to refresh data.
 - **CRUD Operations:** The context provides functions to interact with the database:
-  - `addOffer`, `updateOffer`, `deleteOffer`, `addReview`, `toggleOfferVisibility`.
+  - `addOffer`, `updateOffer`, `deleteOffer`, `toggleOfferVisibility`.
 Each of these functions performs its operation and then calls `fetchOffers()` to ensure the UI is updated with the latest data.
 - **Analytics Tracking:**
   - `incrementOfferView`: Called from the offer detail page to increment the `views` count in Firestore.
   - `incrementOfferClick`: Called when a user clicks a contact button, incrementing the `clicks` count.